mzeiher/ce-decorators/README.md

 ```javascript
 import { Component, Prop ..} from 'ce-decorators'
 ```
-If you want to target ES5 Browser you can also import `ce-decorators/es5` or let babel do the heavy lifting.
+If you want to target ES5 Browser you have to let babel do the heavy lifting.

 # Sample
 ```typescript